Εικόνες σελίδας

 DEAS EXCEEDING JUDGMENT REQUIRED.

-Where a defendant against whom a judgment for $14,000 was affirmed by the state deas bond in the sum of $2,000 only, which, court procured a writ of error with a supersehowever, provided that it should not affect the liability on the bond for appeal to the state court, the supersedeas will be vacated unless a bond for $20,000 is given by the plaintiff in error.
+Where a defendant against whom a judgment for $14,000 was affirmed by the state court procured a writ of error with a supersedeas bond in the sum of $2,000 only, which, however, provided that it should not affect the liability on the bond for appeal to the state court, the supersedeas will be vacated unless a bond for $20,000 is given by the plaintiff in error.

 Appeal from the Supreme Court of the State of Missouri.